Idols South Africa season 18

 The eighteenth season of South African Idols premiered on 17 July 2022 on the Mzansi Magic television network under the theme "Singing a Different Tune".
 Over 9,000 contestants auditioned for the season.
 The season was won by Thapelo Molomo and the runner-up was Nozi Sibiya.

 Shortly after online auditions for the season were opened, it was announced that Randall Abrahams and Unathi Nkayi would not return to the show as judges.
-In February 2022, M-Net announced that Thembi Seete and JR were going to replace them, joining Somizi Mhlongo on the judges panel.
+In February 2022, M-Net announced that Thembi Seete and JR replaced them, joining Somizi Mhlongo on the judges panel.

 Finalists

 This season, instead of the usual Top 16, a Top 12 was announced on 21 August 2022.